Upgrading to the latest version of Sensu Go from 5.0.0 or later

 Transport handlers are no longer supported by Sensu Go, but you can create similar functionality using a pipe handler that connects to a message bus and injects event data into a queue.

-The sensu-install tool has been replaced in Sensu Go by assets, a powerful new primitive that helps you manage check dependencies without configuration management tools.
+The sensu-install tool has been replaced in Sensu Go by assets, shareable, reusable packages that make it easy to deploy Sensu plugins.
 Sensu Plugins in Ruby can still be installed via sensu-install by installing sensu-plugins-ruby; see the installing plugins guide for more information.

 Role-based access control